 - The advising program is designed for use with sites that meet the following criteria:

 - Advising is a program type and separate system from the classic advising feature.
-This means that the "New Advising Application" notification is not compatible with the Advising program (consider using Application instead).
+This means that the "New Advising Application" notification is not compatible with converting an advising application in the Admin Console.
 The Settings > Process Options configurations related to advising are for classic functionality only.
 This setting should be disabled once you fully transition away from the classic system to use the Advising Program.

 - Any program type can be configured to require or request advising.